 Points May be Tax Deductible

-Points are prepaid interest and may be deductible as home mortgage interest if deductions are itemized on Schedule A.
+Points are prepaid interest and may be deductible as home mortgage interest if deductions are itemised on Schedule A.

 What are the Disadvantages of Paying Points?

 While purchasing points has its advantages, there are also some disadvantages for home buyers.